 Once you know which objectives you’re going to focus on, it’s time to choose the right social media platforms.
-If you’re not sure where to start, we recommend completing a social media audit to understand which platforms are working for your school.
-For example, if receive zero engagement on Twitter, but your Facebook page is buzzing with engagement from your school community, it makes sense to focus your efforts there.
+If you’re not sure where to start, we recommend completing a social media audit to understand which platforms are currently working for your school.
+Traditional social platforms that we see schools use well include Instagram, Facebook, and Twitter.
+If you find in your audit that you’re currently receiving minimal attention on Twitter, but your Facebook page is buzzing with engagement from your school community, it makes sense to focus your efforts there.

 Focus on what matters

-When it comes to measuring social media success, it’s easy to get caught up with vanity metrics — usually the number of ‘likes’ a post receives.
-Sure, everyone loves to see those 'likes' rolling in, but at the end of the day, there's no getting around the fact that ‘likes’ are a passive action, relatively meaningless and contribute little to your bottom line.
+When it comes to measuring social media success, it’s easy to get caught up with vanity metrics — such as the number of ‘likes’ a post receives.
+Sure, everyone loves to see those likes rolling in, but at the end of the day, they are passive actions that contribute very little to your bottom line.

-We’re not saying that you have to completely disregard these metrics, but rather we encourage you to dig a little deeper and focus on more measurable metrics when defining your goals.
-Examples of metrics you may want to focus on include; follower growth, post engagement (comments and shares), post and profile reach, and ROI for advertising or any additional costs.
+We’re not saying you should completely disregard these metrics but rather dig a little deeper and focus on more valuable metrics when defining your goals.
+These may include; follower growth, post engagement (comments and shares), post and profile reach, and ROI for advertising or other costs.
 Determining what you want to achieve and how you plan on measuring that will ensure that you stay consistent and focused on your goals.

 Get specific about success

-By now you’ve defined your key marketing objectives and have a richer understanding of which social media platforms are going to help you succeed — so how do you reach your goal?
-Well, let me ask you this: would you expect to be able to lace up your sneakers and run a marathon tomorrow?
+By now, you’ve defined your key marketing objectives and have a richer understanding of which social media platforms will help you succeed — so how do you reach your goal?
+Well, let’s ask this- would you expect to lace up your sneakers and be able to run a marathon tomorrow?
 Unless you’re superhuman, probably not.
-Completing a marathon takes months of training, with many smaller milestones along the way to help you reach that overarching goal.
-Reaching your social media goals are no different — you can’t expect miracles to happen overnight.
+Completing a marathon takes months of training, with many smaller milestones along the way to help you achieve your goal.
+Reaching social media goals is no different — it’s all about playing the long game!

 Use the SMART goal framework

-Generate new leads: Increase webinar registrations by 15% via Facebook promotion by 10 September 2019.
+Generate new leads: Increase open day registrations by 15% via Facebook Ads promotion by 10 July 2022.

-Increase brand awareness: Gain 500 new Facebook followers by 20 October 2019.
+Increase brand awareness: Gain 300 new LinkedIn followers by 20 October 2022.

-Increase community engagement: Receive a 25% increase in average views for all native Facebook videos by 1 December 2019.
+Grow community engagement: Receive a 25% increase in average views for all Youtube videos by 1 December 2022.